dir0417/Coding-samples/README.md

 ## coding samples
-- Python - intermediate
+- Python - comfortable, but not expert
-- R / Rstudio - intermediate
+- R / Rstudio - comfortable, but not expert
-- GBQ (google SQL) - intermediate
+- GBQ (google SQL) - comfortable, but not expert
 - bash coding
 - WDL workflow
 - examples of working documents